 Errors made at trial are not always obvious.
 It is essential to have qualified appellate counsel review the entire record from your trial to determine whether there are errors that would support an appeal.

 At an appeal’s conclusion, the appellate court can do a number of things:

 - affirm the conviction;

 - order a new trial.

-Consult a Miami and Orlando appellate attorney
+Consult a Miami and Orlando appellate lawyer

 A conviction does not mean you must stop fighting the charges against you.
-On the contrary, the skilled Miami appellate attorneys of The Baez Law Firm are available to help you take the next step.
-We have a large network of attorneys who focus on appeals nationwide, and the resources to provide you with the best appellate team.
+On the contrary, the skilled Miami appellate lawyers of The Baez Law Firm are available to help you take the next step.
+We have a large network of lawyers who focus on appeals nationwide, and the resources to provide you with the best appellate team.
 Call us today at 800-588-BAEZ, or contact us online.